Culture

 Quad Loop is the first play to cover the scandal surrounding Kamila Valieva at the 2022 Winter Olympics.
 The 15-year-old Russian figure skater was one of the main contenders for victory until a failed doping test turned the tide of “her Games.”
-A new theater drama explores the role of the media and the relationship between sports and politics, Russia and the West.
+A new theater drama explores the role of the media in the case and the relationship between sports and politics, Russia and the West.

 The play begins with a reconstruction of the main events surrounding Valieva.
 Through a series of dialogues and monologues, the characters in the play discuss the influence of the media on the public perception of athletes, the complex relationships between countries, and how sport becomes hostage to political intrigue.
 Lipsius emphasizes the irrationality of what is happening, creating the feeling that the viewer is caught in an endless labyrinth of manipulation.